rstrategist/PyStrategist/README.md

 - 📫 How to reach me: rashid.rasul@me.com
 - ⚡ Fun fact: I like to hike and kayak 🚣🏽‍♀

-The repository leverages on the following existing Python libraries:
+The repository leverages on many existing Python libraries including:

 pdblp = A great and simple interface to integrate pandas and the Bloomberg Open API https://github.com/MatthewGilbert/pdblp